-- We will let you know if we need more information from you. - If we decide that our plan covers the service, item, or drug and you followed all the rules for getting it, we will pay our share of the cost for it.
-If you already paid for the service or drug, we will mail you a check for our share of the cost.
+- We will let you know if we need more information from you. - If we decide that our plan covers the service, item, or drug and you followed all the rules for getting it, we will pay for it.
+If you already paid for the service or drug, we will mail you a check for what you paid.
+If you paid the full cost of a drug, you might not be reimbursed the full amount you paid (for example, if you obtained a drug at an out-of-network pharmacy or if the cash price you paid is higher than our negotiated price).
 If you haven't paid, we will pay the provider directly.